Federated States of Micronesia

 Federated States of Micronesia country brief

-FSM is an independent country in a Compact of Free Association with the United States.
+FSM is an independent country in a Compact of Free Association with the United States (US).
 FSM has an American-style constitution that came into effect in 1979 and provides for a government composed of an executive branch, a legislative branch and a judicial branch.

 The National Congress is unicameral and consists of 14 members.
 Four senators, each known as "senators-at-large" (one from each state) serve four-year terms.
 The remaining 10 members represent single member districts based on population, and serve two-year terms.
 Both the President and the Vice-President are elected by the Congress from among its four-year members and serve a four-year term.
 The senator-at-large seats vacated by the President and Vice-President are filled by a representative from their state.
 An appointed cabinet supports the President and Vice President.
 Each of the four states has its own constitution, an elected governor and a lieutenant governor.

-The President of FSM, currently Mr Peter Christian, is both Head of State and Head of Government.
-President Christian is from Pohnpei.
-Mr Yosiwo George is Vice President and is from Kosrae.
-Both were elected to the Congress in the 3 March 2015 general election, and assumed office on 11 May 2015.
+The President of FSM, H.E.
+Mr David W. Panuelo, is both Head of State and Head of Government.
+Mr Yosiwo P. George is Vice President.
+President Paneulo assumed office in May 2019 and Vice President George in May 2015.

 Compact of Free Association with the United States

 FSM is an independent nation in a Compact of Free Association (Compact) with the US.
 The Compact provides for FSM's defence, financial assistance and access to US domestic services and labour market, in exchange for the US having exclusive rights to establish and operate military bases in FSM.